Protocentral/protocentral_sensything/docs/sensything-esp-idf.md

 ##### * Procedure

 MQ2 is a semiconductor sensor for Gas Detection.
-When we apply bias to the sensor it takes some “burn-in time” that is for to sensor getting warm, after that the electrochemical sensor detects specific gas and varies the current flow through the sensor.
+When we apply a bias to the sensor it takes some “burn-in time” that is for to sensor getting warm, after that the electrochemical sensor detects specific gas and varies the current flow through the sensor.
 Hence we get analog output ranges depends on Gas concentration.
 It has very high sensitivity and fast response time, The voltage measured from ads1220 in Sensything and converted to the sensor voltage and gas concentration is calculated.
-The concentration of gas is sent through ble and displayed in the Sensything mobile application.
+The concentration of gas is sent through BLE and displayed in the Sensything mobile application.

 ![Smoke sensor](images/Smoke sensor.jpg)